foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/data_movement/data_movement.rst

 =============

-Most processors and accelerators achieve optimal performance by keeping the kernel input data in “close” local memories on those processors (for example, CCMs).
+Most processors and accelerators achieve optimal performance by keeping the kernel input data in "close" local memories on those processors (for example, CCMs).
 Meanwhile, the total amount of data that needs to be operated on is usually bigger than the sizes of those CCMs, so you must copy data into CCMs for processing.